Placeholder Picture

 Morgantown-Kingwood Branch of the NAACP

-The next meeting will be on Tuesday, April 16th at 5:30 p.m. via Zoom.
+The next meeting will be on Tuesday, June18th at 5:30 p.m. via Zoom.
 Contact the NAACP at 3241naacp@gmail.com for more information and to learn how to participate.

 The branch has a Readings on Race and Rights group and does its work with a variety of committees, including Education, Political Action, Legal Redress, Criminal Justice, and Health.